Akhilesh Sharma (24), India

 Carolina Ortiz Ardaya (41), Bolivia

-Growing up Carolina faced severe domestic abuse.
-Later she found out that one in three women in Bolivia have been and are facing the same and she decided to take action.
+Poverty in Bolivia affects around 60% of the population, mainly women, children and indigenous communities.
+One in three women face domestic violence.
+Carolina wants to work together with these women to change this situation.
 Through counseling and comprehensive training, she wants to empower women from low-income classes who have little or no education.
 The tools she uses are education and skill training that lead to economic resources.
 The process would also increase self-confidence.

 Emmanuel Otim, (28) Uganda